Efficient Semi-Supervised Adversarial Training via Latent Clustering-Based Data Reduction

 \subsection{Hyperparameter Sensitivity}

-The success of our methods relies on a few key hyperparameters, including \(\beta\) that controls the balance between boundary-adjacent unlabeled data and the remaining data points, the proportion of selected unlabeled data $\alpha$, and the per-batch ratio of extra to original data $\gamma$.
-We record model robust accuracy by varying each parameter to provide guidelines on how to choose these hyperparameters optimally.
-Due to page limits, the detailed settings of these experiments and the ablations on $\gamma$ are deferred to Appendix \ref{append:ratio}.
+We conduct ablations to study the sensitivity of the hyperparameters involved in our methods The detailed setup and the ablations on the unlabeled data ratio $\alpha$ and the per-batch ratio of extra to original data $\gamma$ are deferred to Appendix \ref{append:ratio}.

 \shortsection{Ratio of Boundary Data $\bm\beta$} Concentrating exclusively on data points near the decision boundary can result in an excessive number of points close to the boundary and too few farther away, leading to overfitting.
 To mitigate this, we choose a combination of points, with some near the boundary and others further away, where the ratio is determined by \(\beta\).
 Figure \ref{fig:betacifar} illustrates how robust accuracy varies with \(\beta\) on CIFAR-10 using $20\%$ generated data from DDPM.
 In this scenario, the optimal robust accuracy is achieved when \(\beta\) is $0.4$, meaning $40\%$ of the selected points are near the boundary, while $60\%$ are farther away.
 Figure \ref{fig:betasvhn} illustrates how robust accuracy varies with \(\beta\) on SVHN using $10\%$ extra data from the same dataset.
 Due to a smaller amount of external data, selecting points near the boundary results in a lower risk of overfitting.
 As a result, the highest robust accuracy is observed when \(\beta\) is $0.6$ with $60\%$ of the points near the boundary and $40\%$ farther away.
 Therefore, the ideal value of \(\beta\) depends on the amount of external data added and the ratio of external to original data.
-When more external data is added, using a smaller \(\beta\) usually leads to better robust accuracy.
-Conversely, choosing a larger \(\beta\) is favorable with less extra unlabeled data.
+When more external data is added, using a smaller \(\beta\) typically yields better robust accuracy.
+Conversely, choosing a larger \(\beta\) is favorable when there is less extra unlabeled data.